 The reason is, of course, that it is highly annoying for anyone listening to you.

-When you are faithfully following the facts, anyone watching will be listening to understand, and if you are doing a good job, they will find the argument so persuasive that the only thing going on is a series of effortless internal nods – yes, yes, yes that’s what happened, yes, that’s what they said, so yes, I agree with you.
+When you are faithfully following the facts, anyone watching will be listening to understand, and if you are doing a good job, they will find the argument so persuasive that the only thing going on is a series of effortless internal nods – yes, yes, yes, that’s what happened, yes, yes, that’s what they said, and so yes, I agree with you.

 When you misstate the case, even a little, you create an additional conversation that runs simultaneously inside the listener’s head – What?
 They didn’t say that?
 Did they say that?
 They would never say that.
 I don’t think they said that.
 I’ll have to go back and check.
 Now what day was that?

 That’s exactly what was happening to me throughout much of the Government of Manitoba’s argument – frowning in confusion as I mentally scratched my head.
 I was sure no one ever said this or that.
 And I was positive that there were many ways to prove it.